Sprite Sheet Unpacker

 Technical specs and decision signals

-Use these specs to validate privacy, supported metadata formats, output shape, and fallback modes before unpacking production atlas files.
+Use these specs to validate privacy, supported metadata formats, recovery modes, and output shape before unpacking production atlas files.

 Cost